The safety and privacy of clients is our priority. These case studies have been deidentified to protect clients’ identities.

 We supported Mark to share his struggles with mental health and accessing services

 Mark (not his real name) is a man in his 40s living in Sydney.
 He lives with Post-Traumatic Stress Disorder (PTSD) and other disabilities and receives a disability support pension and NDIS support.
 Mark has had many different experiences of not being able to access community services.
 This was upsetting for him and made him feel angry, hopeless, depressed and isolated.
 Mark wanted to share his story with the Disability Royal Commission to help others who had been victimised, judged or mistreated because of their disability.
-But he wasn’t sure about the best way to do this and was concerned that going to the Royal Commission would impact his other legal proceeding.
+But he wasn’t sure about the best way to do this and was concerned that going to the Royal Commission would impact his other legal proceedings.

 Mark called Your Story Disability Legal Support’s information line in distress.
 The Infoline referred Mark to Your Story’s social worker for social support and made an appointment with a Your Story lawyer so he could get legal advice.
 Our social worker and lawyer worked together to support Mark, also linking him in with an advocate and another lawyer who could help with the other legal matters he was dealing with.